PaperNathan/linked-list-steganography/README.md

 [Steganography](https://en.wikipedia.org/wiki/Steganography) is the practice of representing information within another message or physical object, in such a manner that the presence of the information is not evident to human inspection.

 ## Purpose
-A fun exploration of Linked Lists paired with some cryptogrpahy.
+A fun exploration of Linked Lists paired with some cryptography.

 ## View Locally
 1. Clone this repo